MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Get-MgSecurityAlert.md

 ## SYNOPSIS
 Retrieve the properties and relationships of an alert object.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaSecurityAlert](/powershell/module/Microsoft.Graph.Beta.Security/Get-MgBetaSecurityAlert?view=graph-powershell-beta)

 ## SYNTAX